What is cycle syning, and why are so many people talking about it? Let’s break it down.

 Menstrual Phase (Day 1-5/7) — Your period

-Estrogen and progesterone are female sex hormones.
-Estrogen helps develop reproductive organs and regulates the menstrual cycle.
-Progesterone prepares the uterus to support pregnancy and aids the implantation of a fertilized egg.
-These hormones also impact bone health, skin condition, and overall hormone balance.
+Estrogen and progesterone are major sex hormones that play key roles in the female reproductive system.
+Estrogen supports the development of reproductive organs and helps regulate the menstrual cycle, while progesterone prepares the uterus for pregnancy and supports implantation.
+Both hormones also influence bone health, skin condition, and overall hormonal balance.

 What I do: If I’m up for some activity, I stick to gentle stretching or restorative yoga flows.
 If I’m not in the mood for much, I don’t push myself.
 I use this time to binge-watch my favorite series and movies.
 Plus, I avoid scheduling any meetings or calls during this period, and I make sure to remind my partner to give me some space, as I can get a bit grumpy.
 Ok.
 Menstrual cycle sync is a new thing for me, so I’m curious to see how this evolves with time.

 Nutrition: During this phase, we’re losing blood, which means we should focus on iron-rich foods to replenish lost iron.
-And vitamin C is perfect for better iron absorption.
+And vitamin C helps improve iron absorption.
 So combine your iron-rich meal with vitamin C foods.
 Besides:

-• Omega-3 fatty acids can lessen inflammation and cramps, and potentially reduce your painkiller needs.
+• Omega-3 fatty acids can lessen inflammation and menstrual cramps, and potentially reduce your painkiller needs.

-Our bodies are working hard.
-It’s best to choose nutrient-dense, low-glycemic, warm, and easy-to-digest meals.
-And pair them with protein and healthy fats for extra support.
+Our bodies are working hard, so it can be helpful to choose nutrient-dense, lower-glycemic, warm, and easy-to-digest meals, and pair them with protein and healthy fats for extra support

 Exercise: Cramps, breast tenderness, fatigue, and insomnia are quite common.
 So, mostly rest and recovery.
 If you want to move, try gentle stretching, Yin Yoga, restorative yoga flow, or simply go for a walk.
 Your body probably will be happy with any light activities.